Duration: 1 hr 15 mins - 1 hr 45 mins round trip.

-Parking: Free parking at River Hamble car park on Passage Lane, Warsash.
+Parking: Parking at River Hamble car park on Passage Lane, Warsash.
+Car park charges apply.

 Accessibility: The route is a fairly bumpy gravel path and features a bridge further along with steps.

 Comments: Sections of this walk are not passable at high tide.
 There are several benches along the route.

 Start the walk by joining the footpath either from the back corner of the car park next to the toilet block or from beside the entrance to the car park on Passage Lane (if walking from somewhere else).

 In the winter months the River Hamble appears serene; an icy time-capsule encasing wrecks and concealing a fascinating maritime history, but as you walk along the shoreline, the river's secret emerges as an abundance of wildlife comes into view.
 If you walk from Warsash to Universal Marina, you'll be amazed at the variety of wildlife you'll come across.
 Boasting mudflats, saltmarshes, woodlands and meadows – the River Hamble is as varied in wildlife as it is in stunning views.